VolpeUSDOT/SDI_Waze/review/Waze_review.md

 **@Sun:2016 Developing Crash Models with Supporting Vector Machine for Urban Transportation Planning**

 - Support vector machines (SVM) unsupervised learning approach to discover patterns in crash frequency.
-Data from Louisiana urban roadways in 2011-2013, with crash frequency, roadway geomtry, and AADT as main inputs.
+Data from Louisiana urban roadways in 2011-2013, with crash frequency, roadway geometry, and AADT as main inputs.
 Little detail on model specification or application provide, largely a demonstration that SVM can be used.

 **@Vasudevan:2016 Predicting Traffic Flow Regimes From Simulated Connected Vehicle Messages Using Data Analytics and Machine Learning**